-7 Start-Up Grants for Singapore Entrepreneurs (and How to Apply)
+7 Start-Up Government Grants in Singapore (and How to Apply)

 If you are an individual keen on starting a new company in Singapore, or if you are currently running a Singapore-registered startup, you might be interested to know what grants you may be able to tap on.
-Here are 7 of them.
+This article will cover 7 of them:

 The following infographic provides a quick summary of the 7 start-up grants:

 1. For First-Time Entrepreneurs: Startup SG Founder

 Startup SG was launched in 2017 as a platform for entrepreneurs to access local support schemes.
 One of the six Startup SG pillars, Startup SG Founder is the most relevant for first-time entrepreneurs.
 Assistance under Startup SG is offered by Enterprise Singapore.

 Startup SG Founder provides first-time entrepreneurs with mentorship and a startup capital grant of up to $30,000 on a co-matching arrangement.
 What this means is that the scheme matches $3 to every $1 raised by the entrepreneur for up to $30,000.
 Therefore, to receive the maximum value of the $30,000 grant, the entrepreneurs themselves need to raise and commit $10,000 to the business.

 The application process for Startup SG Founder is as such:

 - You will have to contact one of the Accredited Mentor Partners (AMPs) listed here and submit your application directly to them.

 - Your selected AMP will then evaluate your application based on the uniqueness of the business concept, feasibility of the business model, strength of the management team, and potential market value.